Embed information literacy in your course

 - Since our instruction is tailored to each individual course and assignment, we will need information about your class to help us determine the best content and instruction approach.

-Created by subject librarians Subject Guides serve as a starting point for student research.
+Created by subject librarians and medical information specialist, Subject Guides serve as a starting point for student research.
 Guides can also be created for specific courses containing recommended resources and digital tools, such as bibliographies, full text databases, and specific reference works.
-These guides can be linked to from your Blackboard-course.
+These guides can be linked to from your Brightspace-course.

-Alternatively, librarians are also able to set up tailored “Library Resources” pages in Blackboard, with durable links to research resources that can be accessed both on and off campus.
+Alternatively, librarians are also able to set up tailored “Library Resources” pages in Brightspace, with durable links to research resources that can be accessed both on and off campus.